xcp-ng/xcp-ng-org/docs/upgrade.md

 ## Upgrade via installation ISO (recommended)

 This is the standard XCP-ng way.
-With this method, note that you can upgrade by "jumping" versions if you want (eg from 7.5 to 8.0 directly) without needing intermediate upgrade.
+With this method, note that you can upgrade by "jumping" versions if you want (e.g. from 7.5 to 8.0 directly) without needing intermediate upgrade.

 It will backup your system to the backup partition and reinstall the system from scratch on the system partition.
 Your XCP-ng configuration (VMs, storage repositories and so on) is retained.